EranSch/prosole/README.md

 ###**prosole.hammer()**
-Self explanetory
+Self explanatory

 Example:
 ![Hammer Example](http://i.imgur.com/HnjchI2.gif)

+##Instructions

+Just include **prosole.js** in your site, awesome debugging shall ensue.

 ##Credits

-Thanks to Google for providing [the documentation](https://developer.chrome.com/devtools/docs/console-api) to get me started on this journey... and Chrome I guess.
+Thanks to Google for providing [the documentationn](https://developer.chrome.com/devtools/docs/console-api) to get me started on this journey... and Chrome I guess.
 Also a big thanks to Divshot for making [Geo Bootstrap](http://divshot.github.com/geo-bootstrap) from which I stole all of the obnoxiousness.
 Also, finally, to [Ethan Schoonover](http://ethanschoonover.com/) for Solarized, which is always lovely.